jdepool/CASHEA-APP/replit.md

     - **Hybrid Filtering Logic**: Paid installments appear in the week they were *effectively paid*; unpaid installments appear in their *scheduled week*.
     - **Date Prioritization**: Payment date from payment records > payment date from order file > scheduled installment date.
 - **Payment Records View**: `PAGO DE CUOTAS` tab allows uploading and viewing payment transaction files with flexible column headers and auto-detection/formatting of 'VES' and 'USD' currency columns.
     - **Partial Payment Detection**: Payment records are compared against expected installment amounts from the orders data.
-Rows where the paid amount is less than the expected amount are highlighted in **red bold text** for easy identification.
+Rows where the paid amount is less than the expected amount (by more than $0.25) are highlighted in **red bold text** for easy identification.
+    - **Multi-Installment Payments**: Supports comma-separated cuota values (e.g., "4,5") where a single payment covers multiple installments.
+Expected amounts are summed for comparison.
     - **Currency Formatting**: All currency values are parsed using locale-aware number normalization and displayed using proper currency formatting (es-ES locale).
 - **Data Export**: Export current table view to Excel.
 - **Date Handling**: Automatic conversion of Excel serial dates and various date formats (DD/MM/YYYY, ISO).